Shippable/docs/sources/platform/tutorial/integration/subscription-integrations.md

 <a name="update-sub-integrations"></a>
 ## Updating integrations

-You can update shared integrations by going to the specific Subscription integration dashboard, and personal integrations from the Account integration dashboard.
+You can update org integrations by going to the specific Subscription integration dashboard, and personal integrations from the Account integration dashboard.

-### Updating shared integrations
+### Updating org integrations

 - [Go to your Subscription integrations dashboard](#view-sub-integrations) by selecting your Subscription from the left navigation bar, clicking on the **Gear** icon at the top right of your Subscription dashboard, and selecting **Integrations**.

 - Click on the integration you want to update to go to the **Edit** page.

-- For shared integrations, you can update any field that you have permissions to.
+Here, you can update any field that you have permissions to.

 - Make the updates and click on **Save**.